bnoguchi/hooks-js/README.md

 - `next` passes control to the next middleware in the chain
-- `done` keeps track of how many asynchronous middleware have invoked `done` and passes control to the target method when ALL asynchronous middleware have invoked `done`
+- `done` keeps track of how many asynchronous middleware have invoked `done` and passes control to the target method when ALL asynchronous middleware have invoked `done`.
+If you pass an `Error` to `done`, then the error is handled, and the main method that is wrapped by pres and posts will not get invoked.

 We declare pre middleware that is asynchronous by passing a 3rd boolean argument to our `pre` definition method.